chrisknox97/school_district_analysis/README.md

 * **Thomas High School Vs. Comparative High Schools**

+After removing the academically dishonest test scores, we were concerned about how their new results would affect "Thomas High School"'s standing within the school district.
+Yet any worries were ultimately laid to rest when the high school retained its second-best ranking.
+The minimal declines can be seen below.

     Prior to Removal of Academic Dishonesty

 ![Dishonest_Top5](https://github.com/chrisknox97/school_district_analysis/blob/main/Resources/Dishonest_Top5.png)